AkhilP9182/EVA5---Extensive-Vision-AI/S4/README.md

 Maximum Test Accuracy Acheived : **99.51%** (at Epoch 11) <br />
 Corresponding Train Accuracy   : **99.92%** (at Epoch 11)

 **Observations**: We have now reached a validation accuracy of 99.51 %, the difference between train and test accuracy is still relatively large.
-In order to introudce more variation in the training data and make the model more robust, we will introduce image augmentations in the next version.
+In order to introudce more variation in the training data and make the model more robust, we will introduce image augmentations in the next version.([Link to Version 4 Logs](https://github.com/AkhilP9182/EVA5---Extensive-Vision-AI/blob/main/S4/training_logs_all_versions/version_4.txt))

-## **Case 5(BatchNorm + 1 Dropout Layer + Learning Rate Update + Data Augmentation):**
+## **Version 5(BatchNorm + 1 Dropout Layer + Learning Rate Update + Data Augmentation):**

 We will now apply a number of affine transformation to the training data (`torch.transforms.RandomAffine()`) in order to introudce greater variance in training data.
 We will be Rotating the image in the range `(-20°,+20°)`, translate by `(0.1) x dimension length` pixels in the 4 cardinal directions, and random scaling between `(0.95,1.05)` times the image size.